welcome to the taj mahal

 The Taj was built by Shah Jahan as a memorial to his third wife, Mumtaz Mahal, who died giving birth to their fourteenth child in 1631.

-Mumtaz’s death left the emperor so heartbroken that his hair would turn gray virtually overnight.
+Mumtaz’s death left the Emperor so heartbroken that his hair would turn gray virtually overnight.

-how to get there
+how to get

 The Taj Mahal can be visited on a day trip from Delhi.
 Agra is well connected by rail.
-The main train station is Agra Cantt.
+The main railway station is Agra Cantt.
 Shatabdi Express high-speed services operate from Delhi, Varanasi and cities in Rajasthan.

 where to sleep